How are our property markets doing?

 If the property market in a particular suburb is hot, properties will be snapped up quickly by eager buyers and DOM will be low – often less than 30 days.

-In fact, that’s the way it was a few years ago in many Sydney and Melbourne suburbs during the boom times.
+In fact, that’s the way one of the trends we're currently seeing in many Sydney and Melbourne suburbs at the moment.

-Fast forward to today, when there are more properties for sale than there are active buyers and properties are languishing on the market, DOM has blown out to over 50 days in many locations.
+However, just go back a year or so, when there were more properties for sale than there are active buyers and properties were languishing on the market, DOM blew out to over 50 days in many locations.

 Understandably increased DOM is usually followed by vendors discounting the prices of their properties to achieve a sale and that’s why I believe it’s an indicator which astute property buyers should follow to determine the future property price trends in a suburb.